 Good innovation solves a real-world problem.

-It starts with a hunch that is solvable, recognisable, and verifiable.
+It starts with a problem that is solvable, recognisable, and verifiable.

 Good innovation is tangible.